GavinMendelGleason/blog/entries/parallelising_hnsw.md

 # Parallelising HNSW

-HNSW (heirarchical small word graphs) were introduced in an excellent and very readable paper [Yu A. Malkov,
+HNSW (heirarchically navigable small word graphs) were introduced in an excellent and very readable paper [Yu A. Malkov,
 D. A. Yashunin](https://arxiv.org/abs/1603.09320) which has given rise to a large number of implementations which are at the core of many